-We are pleased to invite you to attend the 2022 Annual Meeting of Stockholders (the "Annual Meeting") of Eagle Pharmaceuticals, Inc. The meeting will be held virtually via a live audio webcast at www.virtualshareholdermeeting.com/EGRX2022 on Thursday, July 28, 2022 at 10:00 a.m.
+We are pleased to invite you to attend the 2023 Annual Meeting of Stockholders (the "Annual Meeting") of Eagle Pharmaceuticals, Inc. The meeting will be held virtually via a live audio webcast at www.virtualshareholdermeeting.com/EGRX2023 on Wednesday, June 28, 2023 at 10:00 a.m.
 Eastern Time.

-Details regarding admission to the Annual Meeting and the business to be conducted at the Annual Meeting are described in the accompanying Notice of 2022 Annual Meeting of Stockholders and proxy statement.
+Details regarding admission to the Annual Meeting and the business to be conducted at the Annual Meeting are described in the accompanying Notice of 2023 Annual Meeting of Stockholders and proxy statement.

 We have elected to provide access to our proxy materials over the Internet under the U.S. Securities and Exchange Commission's "notice and access" rules.
-As a result, we are mailing to our stockholders a notice instead of paper copies of this Proxy Statement and our 2021 Annual Report, as amended, for the fiscal year ended December 31, 2021 (the "2021 Annual Report on Form 10-K").
+As a result, we are mailing to our stockholders a notice instead of paper copies of this Proxy Statement and our 2022 Annual Report, as amended, for the fiscal year ended December 31, 2022 (the "2022 Annual Report on Form 10-K").
 The notice contains instructions on how to access those documents online.
-The notice also contains instructions on how stockholders can receive a paper copy of our proxy materials, including the proxy statement, our 2021 Annual Report on Form 10-K and the amendment thereto on Form 10-K/A and a form of proxy card or voting instruction card.
+The notice also contains instructions on how stockholders can receive a paper copy of our proxy materials, including the proxy statement, our 2022 Annual Report on Form 10-K and a form of proxy card or voting instruction card.
 We believe that providing our proxy materials online increases the ability of our stockholders to connect with the information they need, while reducing the environmental impact and cost of our Annual Meeting.